-- Publication of Eligible Locations: Prior to beginning the Challenge Phase, the Indiana Broadband Office will publish the set of locations eligible for BEAD funding, which consists of the locations resulting from the activities outlined in Sections 5 and 6 of the NTIA BEAD Challenge Process Policy Notice (e.g., administering the deduplication of funding process).
+Publication of Eligible Locations: Prior to beginning the Challenge Phase, the Indiana Broadband Office will publish the set of locations eligible for BEAD funding, which consists of the locations resulting from the activities outlined in Sections 5 and 6 of the NTIA BEAD

+Challenge Process Policy Notice (e.g., administering the deduplication of funding process).
 The office will also publish locations considered served, as they may be challenged.
-The Indiana Broadband Office expects the publication of eligible locations to occur around March 1, 2024 (tentative date). - 2.
-Challenge Phase: During the Challenge Phase, the challenger will submit the challenge through the Indiana Broadband Office challenge portal.
+The Indiana Broadband Office expects the publication of eligible locations to occur around February 1, 2024 (tentative date).

+- 2. Challenge Phase: During the Challenge Phase, the challenger will submit the challenge through the Indiana Broadband Office challenge portal.
 This challenge will be visible to the service provider whose service availability and performance are being contested.
 The portal will notify the provider of the challenge through an automated email, which will include related information about the timing of the provider's response.
 After this stage, the location will enter the "challenged" state. - a.
 Minimum Level of Evidence Sufficient to Establish a Challenge: The challenge portal will verify that the address provided can be found in the Fabric and is a BSL.
 The challenge portal will confirm that the challenged service is listed in the National Broadband Map and meets the definition of reliable broadband service.
 The challenge portal will confirm that the email address is reachable by sending a confirmation message to the listed contact email.
 For scanned images, the challenge portal will determine whether the quality is sufficient to enable optical character recognition (OCR).
 For availability challenges, the Indiana Broadband Office will manually verify that the evidence submitted falls within the categories stated in the NTIA BEAD Challenge Process Policy Notice and the document is unredacted and dated. - b.
 Timeline: Challengers will have 30 calendar days to submit a challenge from the time the initial list of unserved and underserved locations, community anchor institutions, and existing enforceable commitments are posted.
 The Indiana Broadband Office expects the challenge phase to occur around the timeframe of March 1 to March 31, 2024 (tentative date). - 3.
 Rebuttal Phase: Only the challenged service provider may rebut the reclassification of a location or area with evidence, causing the location or locations to enter the "disputed" state.
 If a challenge that meets the minimum level of evidence is not rebutted, the challenge is sustained.
 A provider may also agree with the challenge and thus transition the location to the "sustained" state.
 Providers must regularly check the challenge portal notification method (e.g., email) for notifications of submitted challenges. - a.
-Timeline: Providers will have 30 calendar days from notification of a challenge to provide rebuttal information to the broadband office.
+Timeline: Providers will have at least 30 calendar days from the time a challenge is received to submit a rebuttal.
+However, the total possible rebuttal phase will last for 60 calendar days.
 The rebuttal period begins once the provider is notified of the challenge, and thus may occur concurrently with the challenge phase.
-The Indiana Broadband Office expects that the Rebuttal Phase will occur around the timeframe from April 1 to April 30, 2024 (tentative date). - 4.
+The Indiana Broadband Office expects that the Rebuttal Phase will occur around the timeframe from March 1 to April 30, 2024 (tentative date).
+All provider rebuttals will be due by the end of the rebuttal phase. - 4.
 Final Determination Phase: During the Final Determination phase, the Indiana Broadband Office will make the final determination of the classification of the location, either declaring the challenge "sustained" or "rejected." - a.
 Timeline: Following the intake of challenge rebuttals, the IBO will make a final challenge determination within 30 calendar days of the challenge rebuttal.
 Reviews will occur on a rolling basis as challenges and rebuttals are received.
 The Indiana Broadband Office expects that the Final Determination Phase will conclude around May 31, 2024 (tentative date).